do-jonathan4/lfz-m1/exercises/javascript-event-loop/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the event loop?
+1. What does the term _blocking_ mean?
+1. What is the call stack?

 ### Exercise